By Eric Vandenbroeck and co-workers

 revolution, Pakistan was now the pivotal state in Western security strategy for

 the region.
 Zia ul-Haq's moment had arrived.
-Publicly
+Publicly he gave the

-draw up plans for a large-scale guerrilla war against the Soviet occupation of
+plans for a large-scale guerrilla war against the Soviet occupation of

 Pakistan's neighbor.
 He was certain he would now be able to persuade the United